 Last Updated on

 Nurturing children to grow up into individuals who honour the good in people and condemn the wrong can be just what the world needs.
-In order to help your children discern between what’s right and wrong, you will need to begin to lay a strong foundation of morality in their early years.
+To help your children discern between what’s right and wrong, you will need to begin to lay a strong foundation of morality in their early years.
 Promoting childhood moral development is the key to bringing up compassionate and emotionally sound human beings.
 Read on to know about moral development in children.

 Morality is the ability to draw a line between right and wrong.
 A person’s morality is what guides their actions, thoughts, attitude, and behaviour towards others.
 It can be based on the environment that the person has grown up in, along with the emotional intelligence and cognitive skills of the person.